 According to my research, the propensity of some to search in myths for man’s history is a direct result of a post-hoc twisted perspective that has come about because we have lost the capacity to appreciate these star chariot vehicles for what they really are.

-To my perspective, it seems that the ancients were much more interested in the question “why are we here?” rather than “who was here before us?”.
+To me, it seems that the ancients were much more interested in the question “why are we here?” rather than “who was here before us?”.
 The answer to the former question is much more useful to us in developing spiritually.
 The latter is just a nice-to-know tidbit that is used by the mytho-industrial complex to create false kings lists.

 In a nutshell, what I believe ancient myths are showing us is found in the saying: “The only difference between mythology and history is that myths are true.”
 In other words, recorded history is rarely true because it is spun out of the wisdom teachings found in the myths of the newly conquered by the imperial victor’s scribes, in order to justify a new world order.